 Editor-in-Chief: Paul Gross

-Paul Gross is assistant professor in the Department of Family and Social Medicine at Albert Einstein College of Medicine/Montefiore Medical Center, where he teaches narrative medicine to residents.
+Paul Gross is an assistant professor in the Department of Family and Social Medicine at Albert Einstein College of Medicine/Montefiore Medical Center, where he teaches narrative medicine to medical students and residents.
 His stories about medical practice and family life have appeared in American Family Physician, Journal of Family Practice, Hippocrates, The Sun, Diversions and Town & Country.
 He also conducts award-winning writing workshops for medical professionals.

 Executive Editor: Diane Guernsey

-Diane Guernsey, formerly a senior editor at Town & Country Magazine, writes on health, medicine and other subjects for Town & Country, Consumer Reports on Health, and other publications.
-Her career embraces other fields as well: a classical pianist, she performs frequently and is on the Manhattanville College music faculty as a vocal coach/accompanist; she is also a licensed psychoanalyst with a small practice in Manhattan.
+Diane Guernsey, formerly a senior editor at Town & Country Magazine, wrote on health, medicine and other subjects for Town & Country, Consumer Reports on Health and other publications.
+Her career embraces other fields as well: a classical pianist, she is on the Manhattanville College music faculty; she is also a licensed psychoanalyst.

 Poetry Editor: Stacy Nigliazzo

 Stacy Nigliazzo is an emergency room nurse and the award-winning author of Scissored Moon and Sky the Oar (Press 53).
 Her poems have appeared in the Bellevue Literary Review, Beloit Poetry Journal, and JAMA, among other publications.
 She is co-editor of Red Sky, Poetry on the Global Epidemic of Violence Against Women (Sable Books).
 She teaches poetry workshops at Grackle & Grackle Writing Enterprises in Houston, Texas.